Data-science-projet/.github/README.md

 Key features include:

-- **Multilingual Translation:** Translates Bible texts from English or French into six Cameroonian languages.
+- **Multilingual Translation:** Translates texts from English or French into two Cameroonian languages.
 - **Custom Models:** Machine learning models trained specifically for each language.
 - **Community Input:** Incorporates input from native speakers to ensure cultural relevance and accuracy.
 - **Web-Based Interface:** A user-friendly platform for text input, translation, and output display.